BaderLab/Baderlab_static_webservers/README.md

 5. MIMP (mimp.baderlab.org) - 192.168.81.141
 6. cytoscape wiki (wikiold.cytoscape.org) - 192.168.81.131

 Each site has been converted over to a docker and is now running newer versions of software.
-All servers are running on ubuntu OS.
+All servers are running on ubuntu OS and using APT for package managment.

 The corresponding dockers are:
 1. POW - [iweinberger/pow](https://hub.docker.com/repository/docker/iweinberger/pow/general)